paragonie/paseto/docs/RFC/paseto.md

 PASETO was designed in part to address known deficits of the JOSE standards that lead to insecure implementations.

-PASETO uses versioned protocols, rather than runtime ciphersuite negotiation to prevent insecure algorithms from being selected.
-Mix-n-match is not a robust strategy for usable security engineering, especially when implementations have insecure default settings.
+PASETO uses versioned protocols, rather than runtime ciphersuite negotiation, to prevent insecure algorithms from being selected.
+Mix-and-match is not a robust strategy for usable security engineering, especially when implementations have insecure default settings.